-Starting on Friday night, August 15, the Rhode Island Department of Transportation (RIDOT) will temporarily reduce the travel lanes from two to one in each direction on Route 2 (New London Avenue) at the Route 37 overpass in Cranston.
+The Rhode Island Department of Transportation (RIDOT) is reminding motorists that starting on Saturday night, August 16, it will temporarily reduce the travel lanes from two to one in each direction on Route 2 (New London Avenue) at the Route 37 overpass in Cranston.
 The change is the first step in a series of traffic pattern changes related to the replacement of the structurally deficient bridge carrying Route 37 over Route 2.

 The traffic pattern will remain in place until mid-November, followed by additional changes when demolition of a portion of the old bridge is scheduled to begin.
 RIDOT will announce these changes well in advance.